-Metrics are crucial for evaluating algorithms performance.
-In the current works\cite{Savva2017MINOSMI}\cite{Shah2022GNMAG} for studying of learning-based navigation algorithms, SR is one of the most commonly used indicators to evaluate the performance of the navigation algorithm.
+Metrics are crucial for evaluating {the} algorithm's performance.
+In the current works\cite{Savva2017MINOSMI}\cite{Shah2022GNMAG} for studying learning-based navigation algorithms, SR is one of the most commonly used indicators to evaluate the performance of the navigation algorithm.
 There are other similar indicators, such as timeout\cite{Ryu2022ConfidenceBasedRN}, which are used to indirectly evaluate the robot's ability to reach the target.
-Since these indicators are difficult to reflect the navigation process, the navigation efficiency can also be evaluated with such indicators as path length\cite{Deitke2020RoboTHORAO}, average speed and consumed time.
+Since these indicators are difficult to reflect the navigation process, the navigation efficiency can also be evaluated with such indicators as path length\cite{Deitke2020RoboTHORAO}, average speed, and consumed time.
 Moreover, there are also indicators that combine SR with navigation efficiency, such as SPL\cite{Anderson2018OnEO}\cite{Truong2022RethinkingSL} and Success weighted Completion Time (SCT)\cite{Yokoyama2021SuccessWB}.
-In addition to navigation capability, navigation safety is a more important performance in physical systems\cite{9882307}, since it directly affects the health of robot systems, and even affects the safety of navigation participants (such as pedestrian).
-In the navigation system of indoor mobile robot, collision times and collision rate\cite{Ryu2022ConfidenceBasedRN} are the main indicators used to evaluate the safety of the system.
-Similar to the SR, it can only generally express the navigation safety results, but is difficult to describe what happened during the navigation process.
+In addition to navigation capability, navigation safety is a more important performance in physical systems\cite{9882307}, since it directly affects the health of robot systems, and even affects the safety of navigation participants (such as pedestrians).
+In the navigation system of indoor mobile robots, collision times and collision {rates} \cite{Ryu2022ConfidenceBasedRN} are the main indicators used to evaluate the safety of the system.
+Similar to the SR, it can only generally express the navigation safety results but is difficult to describe what happened during the navigation process.
 The number of collisions as an indicator of safety assessment also faces some problems.
-For example, when a policy has a specified collision probability, the count of collisions is larger for the long-path task and vice versa.
-Therefore, for scenarios with different path lengths, it is difficult to accurately evaluate the navigation safety of the algorithm with the number of collisions.
-Another dilemma is to judge the occurrence of a collision.
-Common one collision means that a robot contacts or approaches an obstacle and then leaves.
-However, in many robot navigation policies, the phenomenon of sliding against obstacles appears, which is difficult to evaluate the safety with the number of collisions.
+When a policy has a specified collision probability, the count of collisions is larger for the long-path task, and vice versa.
+Therefore, for scenarios with different path lengths, it is difficult to accurately evaluate the navigation safety with the number of collisions.
+Another dilemma is to judge the occurrence of a collision. {A common one-on-one} collision means that a robot contacts or approaches an obstacle and then leaves.
+However, in many robot navigation policies, {the phenomenon of continuous collision such as sliding against obstacles appears, } which {makes it} difficult to evaluate safety with the number of collisions.
 Therefore, we need a more reasonable navigation safety evaluation metric to build a more secure navigation agent.